26616d703b/Java.Libraries.LCU/README.md

-# Java.Libraries.LCU
+# LCU

-At first when I started this project it was for fun (which explains the lack of documentation and comments), but it turned out that it was really helpful.
+At first I started this project for fun (which explains the lack of documentation and comments), but it turned out to be really helpful in my school projects.